 Future pharmacists can expect to spend at least seven years of studying to receive their Doctor of Pharmacy degree.

-Allied health offers a wide range of healthcare career options that don’t require a medical degree, most of which are suitable for high school graduates and people seeking a career change.
+Allied healthcare offers a wide range of career options that don’t require a medical degree, which are especially suitable for high school graduates and people seeking a career change.